lynndylanhurley/ng-token-auth/README.md

 **Note**: If you require a different authorization header format, post an issue.
 I will make it a configuration option if there is a demand.

+# IE8 and IE9

+IE8 and IE9 present the following obstacles:

+* They don't really support cross origin requests (CORS).
+* Their `postMessage` implementations don't work for our purposes.

+The following measures are necessary when dealing with these older browsers.

-# Proxy CORS requests
+#### IE8 and IE9 must proxy CORS requests

-Older browsers (IE8, IE9) have trouble with CORS requests.
-You will need to set up a proxy to support them.
+You will need to set up an API proxy if the following are both true:

+* the API lives on a different domain than the client
+* you wish to support IE8 and IE9

 ##### Example proxy using express for node.js
 ~~~javascript